KEY TAKEAWAYS

 Those games with a medium volatility fall in between and might be a nice consideration for those who don’t want too long between wins but also have a shot at winning some higher amounts than in low volatility games.

 As noted, players should understand how volatility affects the likelihood of winning and the size of payouts.
 This can impact the decision you make on which games to play.
-Here’s a quick look at the type of players that might be attracted to each level of volatility.

 • High variance – More patient players with a larger bankroll.
 Players are seeking larger payouts and are less interested in smaller rewards.

-• Medium variance – Patient players but interested in a nice mix of regular payouts that might be a bit larger.
+• Medium variance – Patient players are interested in a nice mix of regular payouts that might be a bit larger.
 These players may need a larger bankroll as well to survive some of the droughts of not securing as frequent wins.

 • Low variance – These players may not want to wait as long to cash in at least to some degree on a slot, despite seeing smaller payouts over the long haul.
 This is also a good plan for players who have smaller bankrolls and want to make their money last longer.